YSayaovong/YSayaovong/README.md

 With internships in DevOps and Data Engineering, I've designed scalable ETL pipelines, automated CI/CD workflows, and deployed cloud-based monitoring solutions.
 I’m now focused on transitioning fully into a Data Engineering role, where I can build data infrastructure that powers advanced analytics and business intelligence.

-## 🎯 Career Goal

-To secure a full-time Financial Data Analyst position.
-My goal is to deliver accurate, data-driven financial insights by automating reporting workflows, enhancing data accessibility, and supporting strategic decision-making with clean, actionable metrics.

 ## 🧰 Tech Stack

 **Languages & Tools:** Python (Pandas, NumPy, Seaborn, Matplotlib), SQL, Bash